Pr00xxy/shipper/README.md

     function_name()

-Multiple instructions can be added to the `execute` array
+Multiple instructions can be added to the `execute` array Functions are executed as if they were a part of the `Deployer` class

 #### Symlinks

-Symlinks are specified as `{"target":"linkname"}`
+Symlinks are specified as `{"target":"linkname"}` and passed to the shipper script using the `--symlinks` parametert

 - `target` is relative to the `--deploy-dir` path
 - `linkname` is relative to the revision path

-symlinks can be specified as strings or as filepaths.
+Symlinks can be specified as strings or as the path to json file containing the json array.

 **NOTE!** Files and directories that exist at the link location will be removed without notice.